RosieTrainor/safeguarding-project/README.md

 My Lighthouse score was at 79 to begin with, mainly due to displaying images with the incorrect aspect ratios.
 I added explicit widths and heights to my images, and adjusted these to fit the aspect ratios of the original images.

+Unfortunately the other issue was that I hadn't set an explicit font-size on a h1 element (required due to depricating APIs).
+Although I attempted to fix this, I couldn't within the timeframe and my final score was 82.

 ### SEO

 My original SEO score was 82, due to the lack of a meta description and some links not having descriptive texts.
-I added both of these.
+I added both of these and my SEO score went up to 100.

 ## Credits